-Whenever someone rolls out a quote from Lao Tzu, you know that they're to sound really smart.
+Whenever someone rolls out a quote from Lao Tzu, you know that they're trying to sound really smart.
 Well, my dear readers, I must confess that I am not above such tactics.
 “There is no greater danger than underestimating your opponent.”

 I am pretty sure Lao Tzu wasn't talking about online local marketing when he wrote that, but you must admit that it fits.
 Business is nothing if it's not a competition.
 Potential customers are going to spend money.
 The question is will that be with you or with one of your local competitors?